 Shyness… or social anxiety?
 Until recently, these terms were used interchangeably.
-It was thought that most socially awkward people had quirks which could be overcome with individual effort; otherwise, they were just “unfriendly,” with no interest in normal social activity.
+It was thought that most socially awkward people had quirks that could be overcome with individual effort; otherwise, they were just “unfriendly,” with no interest in normal social activity.

-Today, however, researchers in psychology and neuroscience recognize social anxiety as a disorder which can affect a person’s behavior and interactions.
+Today, however, researchers in psychology and neuroscience recognize social anxiety as a disorder that can affect a person’s behavior and interactions.
 It’s also more common than once thought – in fact, it’s the 3rd most common psychiatric disorder in America.

 So, what is the difference between normal shyness and being socially anxious, and what can you do about it?
 The issue poses many problems, but just as many solutions.